-The designed ingress protection rating of the EC100 is not intended for marine environments or other environments in which the enclosure may come in contact with corrosive chemicals (viticulture or agriculture, for example), as components within the enclosure are at higher risk of corrosion with exposure to these substances.
+NOTE The ingress protection rating of the EC100 is not optimal for marine environments or other environments in which the enclosure may come in contact with corrosive chemicals (viticulture or agriculture, for example), as components within the enclosure are at higher risk to exposure to these substances.
 However, instruments with EC100 enclosures are being used in these environments with additional precautions.
 If the instrumentation is intended for such an environment, contact Campbell Scientific for guidance before deploying the instrument.